Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Preparation: Notions and Notation

-When a finite automaton is further equipped with a \emph{write-once}\footnote{A \emph{write-once tape} means that its tape head always moves to the next blank cell whenever the tape head writes a non-blank symbol.} output tape, we call it a \emph{(finite) transducer} to distinguish it from the aforementioned finite automata acting as \emph{language acceptors}.
-In this work, we consider only one-way (deterministic) finite transducers (or 1dft's, for short) equipped with transition functions $\delta$ mapping $Q\times \check{\Sigma}$ to $Q\times\Gamma^*$ for two alphabets $\Sigma$ and $\Gamma$.
-We remark that, since a 1dft always moves its input-tape head, it is allowed to write a ``string'' onto its output tape by moving its tape head over multiple tape cells in a single step.
+When a finite automaton is further equipped with a \emph{write-once}\footnote{A \emph{write-once tape} means that its tape head always moves to the next blank cell after the tape head writes a non-blank symbol.} output tape, we call it a \emph{finite transducer} (which can compute ``functions'') to distinguish it from the aforementioned finite automata acting as \emph{language acceptors}.
+In this work, we consider only one-way deterministic finite transducers (or 1dft's, for short) equipped with transition functions $\delta$ mapping $(Q-Q_{halt})\times \check{\Sigma}$ to $Q\times\Gamma^*$ for two alphabets $\Sigma$ and $\Gamma$.
+Since a 1dft does not need to ``accept'' or ``reject'' an input, the 1dft requires only a set $Q_{halt}$ of halting states.
+We also remark that, since a 1dft always moves its input-tape head to the right, we need to allow the 1dft to write multiple symbols (that is, a ``string'') onto its output tape in a single step by moving its tape head over multiple tape cells.
+The \emph{single-step output size} refers to the maximum number of symbols written down on the output tape in a single step.